AllenDowney/ModSimPy/README.md

 Use a browser to view the homepage of my repository at
 <https://github.com/AllenDowney/ModSimPy>.
 You should see a gray button
-in the upper right that says **Fork**.
+in the upper right that says [Fork]{}.
 If you press it, GitHub will create a copy of my repository that belongs to you.

 Now, the best way to download the files is to use a **Git client**,